Statute effective October 1, 2026

 The Florida AG's office and local law enforcement have conducted multiple raids on physical internet café-style sweepstakes parlors in late 2025 and early 2026, citing Chapter 849 violations.
 These actions have not yet extended to online-only sweepstakes platforms.

-Each casino offers different games.
+Each casino offers a different mix of games.
 Expect slots, table games, and specialty titles.
-Libraries range from 200 to over 1,000 games.
-Top providers include Pragmatic Play, NetEnt, and Evoplay.
-Some platforms have exclusive games made just for sweepstakes players.
+Lineups run from 200 to over 1,000 games.
+Top studios include Pragmatic Play, NetEnt, and Evoplay.
+Some sites also build their own games just for sweepstakes players.

 Sweepstakes casinos offer player protection tools.
 Use deposit limits and session time reminders.
 Self-exclusion options help if you need a break.
 Remember: these casinos are for entertainment.
 Winning money is possible but never guaranteed.
 Do not treat this as income.

 Need help with problem gambling?
-Call the National Helpline at 1-800-522-4700.
-It is free and confidential.
+Call the National Problem Gambling Helpline at 1-800-MY-RESET (1-800-697-3738).
 Florida may also offer local resources for gambling support.

-Verification still requires a government ID, proof of address, and sometimes extra documents.
-Review the operator's state-specific policy before requesting a redemption to avoid delays or a rejected payout.
+Verification still asks for a government ID, proof of address, and at times extra docs.
+Read the site's state-specific rules before you ask for a cash-out.
+That way you avoid delays or a rejected payout.

 January 15, 2026